-At this point it’s pretty clear why someone would be worried.
+At this point it’s pretty clear why someone would be worried about bias.
 We’re biased (Part 1).
-We don’t have total control over our bias (Part 2).
+Consciously suppressing our biases might not work (Part 2).
 And our bias seems to tamper with significant, real-world decisions (Part 3).
-So now that we’re good and scared, let’s think about what we can do!
-It’s time to talk about debiasing!
+So now that we’re good and scared, let’s think about what we can do.
+Below are more than 10 debiasing strategies that fall into 3 categories: debiasing our stereotypes, debiasing our environment, and debiasing our decision procedures.

 Part 1: I talk about the anxiety I had about being implicitly biased.
 “Am I discriminating without even knowing it?!
 How do I stop?!”